jhoerr/cloudmesh-manual/docs/_sources/accounts/google.md.txt

-If we run the Google Drive `Provider.py` for the **First time** then the required keys, tokens are taken from the `cloudmesh4.yaml` file and creates a `client_secret.json` file in the follwing path `~/.cloudmesh/gdrive/`
+If we run the Google Drive `Provider.py` for the **First time** then the required keys, tokens are taken from the `cloudmesh4.yaml` file and creates a `client_secret.json` file in the following path `~/.cloudmesh/gdrive/`

-- [ ] TODO: The AUthentication.py program was removed, so this can not work.
+- [ ] TODO: The Authentication.py program was removed, so this can not work.

-The `Authentication.py` creates a `.credentials` folder under the following path `~/.cloudmesh/gdrive/` if it doesn't exist and creates a `google-drive-credentials.json` file under the following folder `~/.cloudmesh/gdrive/.credentials/`
+The `Authentication.py` creates a `.credentials` folder under the following path `~/.cloudmesh/gdrive/` if it does not exist and creates a `google-drive-credentials.json` file under the following folder `~/.cloudmesh/gdrive/.credentials/`